bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 shadowdb when it knows it doesn't need to update the database (e.g. when searching, or displaying a bug to a not-logged-in user).

-Bugzilla does not make sure the shadowdb is kept up to date so if you use one, you will need to set up replication in your database server.
+Bugzilla does not make sure the shadowdb is kept up to date, so, if you use one, you will need to set up replication in your database server.

 If your shadowdb is on a different machine, specify :param:`shadowdbhost`